 But sometimes I’m reminded of how far we still have to go.

-When Facebook switched over to its new layout, my husband made a collage of his personal heroes and favorite characters for his profile header.
+When Facebook switched over to its new layout, my husband made a collage of his favorite characters and people for his profile header.
 Here it is:

 From top left: Jack White, Gandalf, Dennis Ritchie, George Orwell, Peter Gibbons, Carl Sagan, Ben Franklin, Punisher, Tyler Durden, Aristotle, Hulk, Henry Thoreau, Jean Valjean, Richard Dawkins, William Adama, Stephen Hawking, Socrates, Lordi, Thomas Jefferson, Richard Stallman, Thomas Payne, Neil Degrassi, Ferris Bueller, Kermit, Aragorn and Tesla.